Science Says A Glass Of Red Wine Can Replace 1 Hour Exercising

 Let’s hear it from a registered dietitian.
 Leah Kaufman lists red wine as the “most calorie friendly” alcoholic beverage.
 Sure, you won’t mind adding up to a mere 100 calories per 5-ounce glass of red wine after you realize it contains antioxidants, lowers risk of heart disease and stroke, reduces risk of diabetes-related diseases, helps avoid formation of blood clots and lowers bad cholesterol level.

 Want more?
-Wine could also replace your mouthwash because the flavan-3-ols in red wines can control the “bad bacteria” in your moderate wine drinking may be beneficial for your eyes too – a recent study mentions.add to that list of benefits,
+Wine could also replace your mouthwash because the flavan-3-ols in red wines can control the “bad bacteria” in your mouth.To add to that list of benefits, moderate wine drinking may be beneficial for your eyes too – a recent study mentions.

 Be aware of the risks, too